 1.2.3 Automatic channel switching

-An established link may be affected by complex environment changes, to maintain a high-quality communication link requires automatic channel switching.
+An established link may be affected by complex environmental changes.
+Maintaining a high-quality communication link requires automatic channel switching.
 The control unit should initiate a new ALE procedure immediately if the established link breaks or degrades.

 The process of switching to another channel is shown in Figure 1-4: